archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 <p>In CS, when we talk about a <strong>problem</strong>, we are referring to a set of questions, where each question is an instance of the problem.
 “Is 7 a prime number?” and “Is 2513414231 a prime number?” are both instances of a problem that can be expressed as: “Is n a prime number?”</p>

-<p>Problems can be classifed based on the time or space complexity of the algorithms used to compute an answer for every instance of the problem.
+<p>Problems can be classified based on the time or space complexity of the algorithms used to compute an answer for every instance of the problem.
 Among the most easy-to-understand <strong>NP-complete</strong> problems is the <strong>Boolean Satisfiability Problem</strong> (aka S<small>ATISFIABILITY</small>, or S<small>AT</small>). </p>

 <p>The <strong>Boolean Satisfiability Problem</strong> is also the first problem proven<sup>{2}</sup> to be NP-complete.
 A problem is <b>NP-complete</b> if it belongs to the set (or <a href="https://en.wikipedia.org/wiki/Class_(set_theory)">“class”</a> if you prefer) of the hardest problems in <strong>NP</strong> - hardest in the sense that every problem ever exists in NP can be <a href="https://en.wikipedia.org/wiki/Polynomial-time_reduction">reduced</a> to them.
 (Thus being able to solve a NP-complete problem is equivalent to being able to solve every problem in NP). </p>

 <p class="text-center"><img style="max-width:400px" src="/assets/img/SAT.jpg"></p>

 <blockquote>
-  <p><strong>NP</strong> is the set of decision problems for which there exists a non-determinstic Turing machine that would output a value 1, or 0, after at most O(n<sup>k</sup>) steps where k is some constant and n is the complexity of the input.
-We often refer to such number of stepes (or running time) as polynmial, hence Non-determinstic Polynomial time, or NP. </p>
+  <p><strong>NP</strong> is the set of decision problems for which there exists a non-deterministic Turing machine that would output a value 1, or 0, after at most O(n<sup>k</sup>) steps where k is some constant and n is the complexity of the input.
+We often refer to such number of stepes (or running time) as polynomial, hence Non-deterministic Polynomial time, or NP. </p>

   <p>A Turing machine is basically a mathematical object that formalizes that idea of algorithm (<a href="http://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf">in Turing model’s of computation</a>).
-A non-determinstic Turing machine (NDTM) is, in simple words, a theoretical Turing machine that can, in a sense, engage in all possible computations while taking the same time/step as a determinstic Turing machine. (<a href="http://www.encyclopediaofmath.org/index.php/Probabilistic_Turing_machine">Note: nondeterminstic doesn’t mean probabilistic.</a>) <b>One way I like to think about a non-determinstic Turing machine is that it can only exist in a universe where time is a 2 dimensional plane.</b> A determinstic Turing machine (DTM) on the other hand computes in one-dimension time (and is defined in terms of a <strong>transition function</strong>, unlike NDTM which relies on a <strong>transition relation</strong>).</p>
+A non-deterministic Turing machine (NDTM) is, in simple words, a theoretical Turing machine that can, in a sense, engage in all possible computations while taking the same time/step as a deterministic Turing machine. (<a href="http://www.encyclopediaofmath.org/index.php/Probabilistic_Turing_machine">Note: nondeterministic doesn’t mean probabilistic.</a>) <b>One way I like to think about a non-deterministic Turing machine is that it can only exist in a universe where time is a 2 dimensional plane.</b> A deterministic Turing machine (DTM) on the other hand computes in one-dimension time (and is defined in terms of a <strong>transition function</strong>, unlike NDTM which relies on a <strong>transition relation</strong>).</p>

-  <p>Besides the Boolean Satisfiability Problem, the prime factroization problem, “Given $X$ and $N$, where $1&lt; X &lt; N$, is there a $d$ where $X &lt; d &lt; N$ and $d$ a prime factor of $N$?”, is also a problem in <strong>NP</strong>.</p>
+  <p>Besides the Boolean Satisfiability Problem, the prime factorization problem, “Given $X$ and $N$, where $1&lt; X &lt; N$, is there a $d$ where $X &lt; d &lt; N$ and $d$ a prime factor of $N$?”, is also a problem in <strong>NP</strong>.</p>

-  <p>Decision problems<sup>{1}</sup> are problems concerning only with the “trueness” of some statement.
+  <p>Decision problems<sup>{1}</sup> are problems concerning only with the "trueness" of some statement.
 That is to say that algorithms for solving decision problems would output either <code>True</code> or <code>False</code> (often in binary value).
 The problem above is a decision problem, and so is the problem “Is X a prime number?”</p>

   <p>I would be diving deeper into computational complexity in an upcoming article.
-If you are interested in theroical CS, I recommend you checking these out:</p>
+If you are interested in theoretical CS, I recommend you checking these out:</p>

   <ol>
     <li>